 is the best hill walking vacation in Scotland

-The best hill walking route in Scotland is the West Highland Way.
-The West Highland Way cover all that you would want to see when in Scotland, except the sea.
+The best long distance hill walking route in Scotland is the West Highland Way.
+The route covers all that you would want to see when in Scotland, except the sea.

 In Scotland we are spoiled for hill walking, the countryside is stunning, green and beautiful.
 The idea for the West Highland Way was originally conceived in the 1960’s however it was not until 1980 that the way was declared open.
 A lot of time was required to build parts of the route and agree with landowners walking routes through their land.